 As the vaccination programme continues to be rolled out, it is currently available in some hospitals and vaccination centres run by GPs.
 When you are eligible for the vaccine you will be contacted by the NHS and invited to book an appointment to have it.
 It is not available privately and is free.
 It is your decision whether you have the vaccine.

-If you have any questions or concerns about having the vaccination or if you are not sure whether you should receive it, then you should discuss these with your clinical team once you have been called to have it.
+If you have any questions or concerns about having the vaccination or if you are not sure whether you should receive it, then you should discuss these with your clinical team.

 Read more about how the vaccines are being rolled out across the UK.